 - 3.1 To embrace the challenges of creating a happy and successful adult life, pupils need knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build their self-efficacy.
 Pupils can also put this knowledge into practice as they develop the capacity to make sound decisions when facing risks, challenges and complex contexts.
 Everyone faces difficult situations in their lives.
 These subjects can support young people to develop resilience, to know how and when to ask for help, and to know where to access support. - 3.2 High quality, evidence-based and age-appropriate teaching of these subjects can help prepare pupils for the opportunities, responsibilities and experiences of adult life.
-They can also enable schools to promote the spiritual, moral, social, cultural, mental and physical development of pupils, at school and in society.
-(Relationships Education Relationships and Sex Education (RSE) and Health Education
+They can also enable schools to promote the spiritual, moral, social, cultural, mental and physical development of pupils, at school and in society. - 3.3 RSHE provision at Bradford Grammar Junior School aims to: - Provide students with accurate and up-to-date information about RSHE topics. - Develop their confidence in asking questions without embarrassment, communicating within discussion and reflecting on their feelings about RSHE topics. - Develop knowledge and understanding about puberty. - Develop positive attitudes, strong moral values, self-respect and self-esteem. - Develop an understanding of the importance of respect, trust and love in relationships. - Encourage an understanding of the perspectives of different genders and sexualities. - Challenge discrimination based on sexual orientation and gender and equip pupils to address sexist or homophobic bullying. - Develop an awareness of the dangers of sexual exploitation including on the internet. - Seek information and advice when they need help.